CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 This area functions as the Lavender Lancers' central command and gathering space.
 When official business isn't in session, it transforms into a common area where the fortress's guards can unwind during their off hours.

-If a character listens at the door with a successful DC 10 Perception Skill Check, they can overhear the villains inside immersed in a knucklebones game.
+If a character listens at the door with a successful CL 2 Perception Skill Check, they can overhear the villains inside immersed in a knucklebones game.
 This results in a mysterious clinking noise, followed by exclamations, moans, and a sudden chatter of voices as bets are settled.
 If the party abruptly enters the room, they automatically take the occupants by surprise.

 ```
 The room features numerous worn tables and chairs, with wooden benches lining the walls adorned with drapes of brown and red.
 Several kegs of ale are propped up and tapped.